Phase transitions induced by standard and predetermined measurements in transmon arrays: A repeatedly measured transmon array

-The type of measurement implemented is crucial, so we differentiate the two different cases based on the measurement operators $\hat{P}_\ell^m $ included in $M_\ell (p)$, where $m=0,1,...,d-1$ and $d$ is the dimension of each subsystem.
-First, we consider a \textit{standard} measurement with operators $ \hat{P}_\ell^m=\ket{m}\bra{m}$, whose outcome after performing a measurement range from $0$ to $d-1$ with an associate probability of occurrence given by the Born's rule.
-Second, we introduce a \textit{predetermined} measurement with operators $ \hat{P}_\ell^m=\ket{\alpha_\ell}\bra{m} $, for a given set $[\alpha_1, \alpha_2, ..., \alpha_L]$ that define the possible site-dependent outcomes after performing a measurement [note that $ \hat{P}_m \equiv \hat{K}_m\hat{\Pi}_m$ in Fig.~\ref{fig:circuit_scheme}(b)].
-This measurement can be understood as a correction in the following sense: first, a \textit{standard} measurement is performed at site $\ell$ whose result depends on Born's rule; second, we classically access this result, and, third, based on this, we perform a local operation on the site $\ell$ to project it onto state $\ket{\alpha_\ell}$.
-In both cases, the operators fulfill the measurement condition $ \sum_{m=0}^{d-1} (\hat{P}_\ell^m )^\dagger (\hat{P}_\ell^m ) = \hat{I} $, although interestingly the \text{standard} measurement conserves the total number of bosons while the \textit{predetermined} measurement does not.
+The type of measurement implemented is crucial.
+First, we consider a \textit{standard} number measurement, whose outcome $n$ after performing a measurement range from $0$ to $d-1$ with an associate probability of occurrence given by the Born's rule, the projection operators are $\hat{P}_{\ell,n}^{\text{st}}=\ket{n}\bra{n}$ and here $\ell$ is the site index.
+Second, we introduce a \textit{feedback} measurement with projection operators $ \hat{P}_{\ell,n}^{\text{fb}}=\ket{\alpha_\ell}\bra{n} $ for a given spatial profile $(\alpha_1, \alpha_2, ..., \alpha_L)$ that define the site-dependent outcomes after performing a measurement.
+This measurement can be understood so that first a \textit{standard} measurement is performed at site~$\ell$ whose result depends on Born's rule; second, we classically access this result, and, third, based on this, we perform a local operation on the site~$\ell$ to project it onto state $\ket{\alpha_\ell}$.
+This means formally that $ \hat{P}_{\ell,n}^{\text{fb}} \equiv \hat{K}_{\ell,n}\hat{P}_{\ell,n}^\textnormal{st}$, see Fig.~\ref{fig:circuit_scheme}(b).
+In both cases, the operators fulfill the measurement condition $ \sum_{n=0}^{d-1} \hat{P}_{\ell,n} ^\dagger \hat{P}_{\ell,n} = \hat{I} $.
+Interestingly the \text{standard} measurement conserves the total number of bosons while the \textit{feedback} measurement does not.
+Projectors of a similar nature have been employed in studies that successfully observed an~MIPT~\citep{Czischek2021, piroli2023}.
+Note that here we consider a general spatial profile $(\alpha_1, \alpha_2, ..., \alpha_L)$ for the feedback measurements.
+Particularly, we do not consider the profiles that would lead to an absorbed state, such as $\alpha_\ell=0$ for all $l$.